Connemara Community Radio

 Connemara Community Radio.

-The stories were judged by Vinny Byrne
+The stories were judged by Vinny Browne from Charlie Byrnes Bookshop in Galway.

 1st was Rory Duffy.